Contact us

 1. We need a globally recognised standard for carbon credit integrity.
 Critically, national and international regulation should consider and incorporate emerging frameworks developed by non-governmental initiatives to help establish more standardisation in global market structures under the Paris Agreement– and to regain trust in the market.
 The ICVCM's work on this so far has been foundational to this convergence.
 A uniformed regulatory approach to carbon credits will further increase interoperability between voluntary and compliance markets, as well as regulatory oversight.
 Voluntary integrity initiatives have so far helped provide an onramp for voluntary credits to be traded under compliance schemes, carry tighter financial regulations, and eventually lead to market convergence.

 2. Too many people believe carbon credit projects have low climate impact and do not deliver for climate or communities.
 We need to shift that perception by radically enhancing transparency in the market, showing how projects both reduce GHGs in our atmosphere and support sustainable development.
-We need to show that carbon credits work and can drive transformational change: for example, a new generation of credits are development, such as those helping to accelerate the retirement of coal-fired power plants and the decarbonising of industry - all of which show promising impact.
+We need to show that carbon credits work and can drive transformational change: for example, a new generation of credits are in development, such as those helping to accelerate the retirement of coal-fired power plants and the decarbonising of industry - all of which show promising impact.

 Innovate to solve global challenges